 Over the last few months there have been some big exciting changes been made to The Northern Block going on behind the scenes.
 Beginning with the launch of our brand new website back in March.
 During this time the excitement has continued with the expansion of our team, as we have welcomed three new additions to The Northern Block.
-This month we are introducing you to Malcolm Wooden, our Font Developer who joined us back in October.
+This month we are introducing you to Malcolm Wooden, our Font Developer.
 Let’s find out a little more about him:

 When did you first begin working in the font industry?

 I started working in the Monotype Type Drawing office in 1973 at the age of 17.
 At the time I thought it would just be a stop-gap job until I could get to college or university, but I stayed and I had the privilege of working with some of the big name designers through my years at Monotype.

 Had you always wanted to work in the creative industry?

 I had dreams of becoming an architect, but as the second son of a working class family a university education funded by my parents was just not possible.
 My older brother got that.

 Do you think that a degree is essential to the role?